alibaba/GraphScope/docs/interactive_engine/tinkerpop_gremlin.md

+# GIE For Gremlin
-This document will provide you with step-by-step guidance on how to connect your applications to the GIE's FrontEnd service, which offers functionalities similar to the official Tinkerpop service.
+This document will provide you with step-by-step guidance on how to connect your gremlin applications to the GIE's FrontEnd service, which offers functionalities similar to the official Tinkerpop service.

-# Obtaining Endpoint

-All you need to connect with existing Tinkerpop's ecosystem is to obtain the GIE Frontend service endpoint.
+Your first step is to obtain the endpoint of GIE Frontend service:
-How to do that?
 - Follow the [instruction](./deployment.md#deploy-your-first-gie-service) while deploying GIE in a K8s cluster,
 - Follow the [instruction](./dev_and_test.md#manually-start-the-gie-services) while starting GIE on a local machine.

-# Connecting Gremlin within Python
+## Connecting Gremlin within Python

 GIE makes it easy to connect to a loaded graph with Tinkerpop's [Gremlin-Python](https://pypi.org/project/gremlinpython/).